Azure/harstine/SETUP.md

 1. Once you enter the Microsoft Dev Box page in Azure, you will need to run a script to complete the last step of enabling the private preview.
 2. Click on ‘Get Script’.
 This will lead you to the Harstine Repository where you will see a scripts folder.
 Follow the steps in the associated README to run this script.

 - To visually confirm the registration, navigate to your subscription, go to Settings --> Resource Providers and look up the Microsoft.DevCenter resource provider.
+You should see that it has been registered.

 For example: ![Resource Provider Registered](images/ResourceProvider.png)